Milestones

 cy384 — Author of SSHeven and the Retro68 OT TCP demo.
 The Open Transport patterns MacSurf uses for networking are directly derived from cy384's verified-working implementations.

-Macintosh Garden (macintoshgarden.org) — The indispensable archive of Classic Mac software.
+Macintosh Garden (macintoshgarden.org) — The archive of Classic Mac software.
 CodeWarrior 8, ResEdit, system software, extensions, utilities — if it ran on a classic Mac and you needed it, Macintosh Garden had it.
 This project would not have been possible without the preservation work of that community.

 Gary Hansen (1947–2002)